A month in Taghazout, Morocco for relaxation before starting the journey travelling, exploring and being location independent.

 Taghazout is a little fishing and surfing town on the Atlantic coast of Morocco where traditional life is colliding with accelerating tourism.
 It's not hard to understand what draws people to this unique and inspiring place with an ever expanding community of expat creatives and entrepreneurs alike.

-This vibrant little town stole my heart and the people, the ocean and the land all took me back to that place of pure joy, reminding me that my creative fire is unique, true and fuelled by love and passion.
+This vibrant little town stole my heart and the people, the ocean and the land all took me back to that place of pure joy, reminding me that my creative fire is unique, true and fueled by love and passion.

 I intentionally left all my creating tools back home but this made being surrounded by so many creative people really tough!
 I loved getting to meet the talented people behind some of the local creative brands - be sure to check out Berber Blue and Shanti Surfboard Mandala Art (more details below).
 Every day I was finding new inspiration to create and I couldn't stop myself from going foraging for materials and sharing my weaving skills with others, inspiring them in turn to create.

-The inspiration really is everywhere, and for those creatives planning a trip to Morocco visiting Essaouira a few hours to the north is a must do.
+Inspiration really is everywhere, and for those creatives planning a trip to Morocco visiting Essaouira a few hours to the north is a must do.
 It is such a beautiful, vibrant and very different little city full of art and culture, handmade unique pieces such as woven baskets and kilims, unusual and somewhat spooky statues, leather bags and shoes, spices and treats, musical instruments and beautiful artwork.

 Essaouira is also known as the "windy city of Morocco" and earns it's name - the constant gale outdoors such a huge contrast with the stillness and atmosphere to be found in the traditional riads dotted throughout the city.
 Be sure to stay in one while you're there for an intimate experience of centuries-old Moroccan culture!